Hyperglycaemia

 Protein kinase C

-Protein kinase C (PKC) is an enzyme that can be found throughout the body (check!); its activation appears to be related to the small blood vessel damage associated with high blood glucose levels.
+Protein kinase C (PKC) is an enzyme that can be found throughout the body and is involved in signal transduction pathways; its activation appears to be related to the small blood vessel damage associated with high blood glucose levels.
 Reactive oxygen species (ROS) are partly responsible for PKC activation in vascular cells.

 Macrovascular Damage